Warfarin side effects: Watch for interactions

 What drugs, supplements and foods interact with warfarin?

-Like any other medication, warfarin can interact with certain foods, drugs, vitamins or herbal supplements.
-An interaction might lower the effectiveness of warfarin or increase your risk of bleeding.
+Like any other medication, warfarin can interact with drugs, foods, vitamins or herbal supplements.
+The interaction might lower the effectiveness of warfarin or increase the risk of bleeding.

 Common drugs that can interact with warfarin include: